Shubhayu-Das/tomasulo-O3-with-prefetch/README.md

 -----------------------------

 ### Progress
-Completed the base model of the Tomasulo machine, as implemented in the IBM 360/91.
-The difference is that the Tomasulo machine was originally meant for floating point units only, but I am using it for integers too.
-The other rub is that I am actually using *integer* instructions from RISC-V ISA, for this sim.
+Updated GUI to accomodate cache and data memory display.

 -----------------------------

 ### Future improvements
+1. Develop cache, which can accept prefetching and replacement policies
+2. Develop base next-line prefetchet
+3. Develop base LRU replacement policy
+4. Integrate everything with existing codebase and GUI
+5. Add additional prefetchers and replacement policies
-1. Additional GUI features
+6. Additional GUI features
-2. Document the code base and improve this README
+7. Document the code base and improve this README

 ------------------------------

 ### Software libraries

+**GUI**

 The GUI needs the ```tkinter``` and ```pysimplegui```.
 These can be installed using the following commands: